 Stage 6: What are the positive and negative impacts?
 Impacts.
-Positive (describe the impact for each of the protected characteristics affected) Negative (describe the impact for each of the protected characteristics affected) Disability: Please detail the potential positive and/or negative impacts on those with protected characteristics you have highlighted above.
+Positive (describe the impact for each of the protected characteristics affected) Negative (describe the impact for each of the protected characteristics affected) Disability: Efforts to remove street clutter and address obstructive parking will also be beneficial for disabled people, especially with visual impairment and mobility difficulties.
+Therefore reducing spend on these areas will have a negative impact.
+Please detail the potential positive and/or negative impacts on those with protected characteristics you have highlighted above.
 Detail the impacts and describe those affected.
-Maintenance of footways, pavements, carriageways and street lighting minimises the hazards of the pedestrian environment, particularly for people with mobility difficulties and visual impairments.
-Efforts to remove street clutter and address obstructive parking will also be beneficial for disabled people, especially with visual impairment and mobility difficulties.
-Age - Young: • Young people, and in particularly children, make more walking and cycling trips than any other age groups.
+Age - Young: Young people, and in particularly children, make more walking and cycling trips than any other age groups.
 Young people, subsequently, benefit in particular from investment in active travel.
 School Travel Plans and the ongoing promotion of walking and cycling most notably enhances their ability to access a wide range opportunities.
-These active modes will also help to tackle the problem of childhood obesity. • Young people and especially children aged between 10 and 15 make up the largest proportion of child casualties in the UK.
+These active modes will also help to tackle the problem of childhood obesity.
+Therefore reducing spend on these areas will have a negative impact.
+Young people and especially children aged between 10 and 15 make up the largest proportion of child casualties in the UK.
 Children from low income households are particularly at risk as they are five times more likely to be killed in an accident than those from high income households.
-Work to reduce further casualties and to identify why and where accidents happen is, therefore, likely to have a considerable positive impact on this equality group. • Younger drivers are at higher risk of death or serious injury and so the interventions within our Road Safety programmes are biased to tackling those groups endix 1 Age - Older: • Older people make a considerable number of walking trips (often in combination with passenger transport journeys).
-As such they benefit from investments in non-motorised transport. • Older people make up an increasing share of all road casualties in Scotland.
-In 2012, casualties aged 50 and over increased by 8 per cent (Transport Scotland.
 Work to reduce further casualties and to identify why and where accidents happen is, therefore, likely to have a considerable positive impact on this equality group.
+Therefore reducing spend on these areas will have a negative impact.
+Younger drivers are at higher risk of death or serious injury and so the interventions within our Road Safety programmes are biased to tackling those groups.
+Therefore reducing spend on these areas will have a negative impact.

-Gender: • Women are more likely to make pedestrian journeys than men; women, on average, make 15% more walking trips than men (DfT 2011).
-As such, investments in walking facilities are likely to benefit them disproportionately. • According to the DfT's Personal Security Issues in Pedestrian Journeys (2006), women tend to express more personal safety concerns than men; this is particularly so at night, where fear of crime can be a significant travel deterrent.
+Appendix 1 Age - Old: Older people make up an increasing share of all road casualties in Scotland.
+In 2012, casualties aged 50 and over increased by 8 per cent (Transport Scotland).
+Work to reduce further casualties and to identify why and where accidents happen is. therefore, likely to have a considerable positive impact on this equality group.
+Therefore reduction in this expenditure will be a negative impact.
+Gender: •Women are more likely to make pedestrian journeys than men.
+Women, on average, make 15% more walking trips than men (DfT 2011).
+As such, investments in walking facilities are likely benefit them disproportionately.
+According to the DfT's Personal Security Issues in Pedestrian Journeys (2006), women tend to express more personal safety concerns than men.
+This is particularly so at night, where fear of crime can be a significant travel deterrent.
 Work to increase the numbers of people walking and cycling and, thus, providing natural surveillance to address such concerns and perception of danger will enable women to derive maximum benefits from the transport network in Aberdeenshire offers.
+Therefore reducing spend on the studies which will look at these issues will have a negative impact.
+Race: Research has found that in the United Kingdom children from ethnic minorities are up to twice as likely as average to be involved in road accidents while walking or playing.
+Subsequently, road safety measures could particularly benefit this equality group.
+Therefore reducing spend on the studies which will look at these issues will have a negative impact.